kmwallio/ThiefMD/docs/_posts/2021-03-13-stability-and-improvements.md

 We've lowered the chances of crashing in experimental mode.
 When selecting text with experimental mode, bold links will become normal font as [invisible text can cause a crash if formatted differently from surrounding text](https://stackoverflow.com/a/59314509).

+We made Experimental Mode Faster!
+We now check your proximity to hidden URLs instead of always scanning the whole document.

 ## Bug Fixes

 Fixed and issue where PDF export tried using non-PDF themes.

+More advanced Regex highlighting.
+Reference Links next to In-line links should look good in most cases.

 ## More to come...